-RSYNC Server Option Description User User name or ID that files are sent to and from.
+RSYNC Server Option Description Service State Enable or disable the service.
+Listening Port You can override the default port the daemon listens to by specifying this value.
+Default port is 873.
+User User name or ID that files are sent to and from.
 In combination with the "gid," this option determines what file permissions are available.
 Default is "nobody".
 Group Group name or ID that files are sent to and from.
-In combination with the "uid," this option determines what file permissions are available.
+In combination with the "uid," thi option determines what file permissions are available.
 Default is "nobody".
 Max Connections Allows you to specify the maximum number of simultaneous connections (0 - means no limit).
 Default is 0.
 Read-Only Determines whether clients can upload files or not.
 Apply to all Resets option to read only for all shares of service to the global value.
 Welcome Message Type in a message.